 As you are well aware, just about every airline these days has their own card.
 However there are some distinct advantages that set the United Airlines credit cards apart from the competition.

-For of all, thanks to their recent merger with Continental they are now the world’s largest airline (meaning you will have tons of flight options).
+First of all, thanks to their recent merger with Continental they are now the world’s second largest airline, after the recently merger between American and US Air (meaning you will have tons of flight options).
 Secondly, your first bag flies free.
 Third, you get great benefits.
 Check out the review of the United Airlines credit card offer to see for yourself.

 #6.
 American Express Premier Rewards Gold Card

 This is a newer card from AmEx and chances are, you’ve probably seen a commercial or two for it.
 The annual fee is $175 which is definitely not for everyone.
 However if you are a moderate traveler and spend, say $2.5k or more, per month on average… then the generous benefits and rewards you get will almost certainly outweigh the costs.

 Another significant advantage the Premier Rewards Gold Card offers is that your annual fee is waived for the first year… this gives you a chance to try it out without having to pay.
 Secondly, the current bonus offer CreditCardForum is running for it is quite generous.
 To learn more check out this review.

 #7.
 Discover it

 This is the newest card from Discover.
 It has no annual fee and gives 5% on categories along with a full 1% on other purchases.
 For a long time this was numero uno among the top 10 credit card deals, but given that the signup bonus isn’t that exciting right now, it has fallen back several places.

 However despite those drawbacks, what you need to realize about this card it has the best rewards program for online spending, without a shadow of a doubt.
 The Shop Discover program gives higher rewards, on average, than all the other similar programs out there.
 For this reason everyone should consider it.

 #8.
 Chase Ink